yanntrividic/idml-pandoc-reader/lua-filters/README.md

 ### Inlines

-When an Inline can't have classes or attributes, it must be wrapped in a Span that can.
+When an Inline can't have classes or attributes, it must be wrapped in a `Span` that can, and this `Span` must be tagged with a `"wrapper"=1` attribute.

 * [ ][class attrs] **Link**
 * [ ][class attrs] **Code**